thaysom22/quizzical/README.md

 - Edit quiz page
     - Visible to logged in users only
     - Title and edit icon at top of page to give context to user
-    - 'Finish editing' button submits form data to db and redirects user to view quiz page for same quiz.
+    - 'Finish editing' button submits form data to db (in update operation) and redirects user to view quiz page for same quiz.
 Feedback is given if form fields are not validated.
 Adjacent to 'Finish editing' button is a smaller link to discard changes made and return to view quiz page for current quiz.
     - Input fields for quiz information.
 Quiz name is a text input, Category and Age Range fields are dropdown menu inputs with the selection options read from respective collections in db.
 Each input has a corresponding label.
     - Add question is large call to action icon.
 When clicked the focus moves to a newly created question card at end of current question card list.
     - Question list: each question is displayed as part of a list within it's own card component.